2lambda123/novom-belenios-api/README.md

 ### Deploy

-1. Create a copy of {stage}.sample.js file of the stage you want to deploy.
+1. Create a copy of each {stage}.sample.js files to {stage}.sample.js.
-2. Enter the missing information in the setting file.
+2. Enter the missing information in the setting files.
 3. Run command:

 * In development: `yarn deploy {yourPersonalStage}`